 SPR-FIELD’S Dried Monk Fruit

 Monk fruit grows in China and Thailand and the fruit is sweet, sweet, sweet.
 The Chinese name is “luo han guo.”
 It’s also known as “fruitmayor” and sources claim it’s anywhere from 150 to 300 times sweeter than granulated sugar.
 Long used in Chinese herbal medicine, it’s now being sold here in the States as a plant-based non-calorie sweetener like stevia.
 SPR-FIELD bring us dried monk fruit from what it reports are the remote, non-polluted mountains of Guangxi, Guilin in southern China.
 One fruit will sweeten two liters (or about 8 1/2 cups) of water which you can then drink as is, or add in some fresh lemon juice and enjoy as lemonade.
 We found the liquid has a sort of sweet “green” flavor.
 You will also start seeing monk fruit used in products like Dole diced peach fruit bowls or served as a sweetener option at Starbucks.
-SPR-FIELD uses it in their Eureka Tea series available in 10 flavors including chamomile, Earl Grey and Orange Cinnamon. $40 for a box of six fruit.
-Eureka Tea is $20 for a box of 10 bags.
+SPR-FIELD uses it in their Eureka Tea series available in 10 flavors including chamomile, Earl Grey and Orange Cinnamon. $40 for two boxes of six fruit.
+Eureka Tea is $20 for two boxes of 10 bags.
 Available through http://fancy.com.

 Mrs. H.S.
 Ball’s Chilli Chutney